 - In many cases, the attack campaign is being orchestrated through collaboration within different groups: Access as a service teams (initial access brokers) will work with a team that is very good at lateral movement.
 After the network has been compromised, they sell access to a ransomware as a service affiliate who may initially steal data to extort and then launch their ransomware infection.

 - These attacks will cross many areas of the network.
-They may start at an employee’s system via phishing, or an open IP they compromise, but very quickly after mapping the network, they will laterally move to data centres, cloud infrastructures, and OT networks.
-They will also utilise email, web, exploits, and other attack surfaces, which are ever-expanding due to digital transformation and remote workforces.
+They may start at an employee’s system via phishing, or an open IP they compromise, but very quickly after mapping the network, they will laterally move to data centers, cloud infrastructures, and OT networks.
+They will also utilize email, web, exploits, and other attack surfaces, which are ever-expanding due to digital transformation and remote workforces.

 - Multiple extortion models will be incorporated that could include data stealing, DDoS, ransomware, and even contacting your customers to put pressure on you to pay their extortion fees.

 XDR: The missing piece of the security puzzle